editeodoro/Bbarolo/docs/source/tasks/search.rst

 * **FLAGROBUSTSTATS** [true].
 Whether to use to robust estimators (median and MADFM) instead of normal estimators (mean and standard deviation) when calculating cube statistics.

+* **ITERNOISE** [false].
+Whether to use an iterative algorithm to estimate the noise level.
+If true, it will reiterate over the array, masking pixels above 3sigma and re-calculating noise statistics until convergence.

 * **CUBELETS** [false].
 If true, it produces individual cubelets and sub-images for each detected source.

 * **SEARCHTYPE** [spatial].
 How the search is performed.
 Accepted values are *spatial* and *spectral*.
 Spatial search is done in 2D channel maps, spectral search along 1D spectra.